gardenjs/docs/src/routes/(documentation)/docs/get-started/install-renderer/examples.md

 If you have already selected a renderer during the installation, then there is nothing more to do here and you can continue with the next steps.

 If you did not select a renderer during the installation, you must now install a renderer.
-Currently there are renderer plugins for <a href="https://github.com/gardenjs/render-plugin-svelte" target="_blank">Svelte</a>, <a href="https://github.com/gardenjs/render-plugin-vue" target="_blank">Vue</a> and <a href="https://github.com/gardenjs/render-plugin-react" target="_blank">React</a>.
+Currently there are renderer plugins for <a href="https://github.com/gardenjs/render-plugin-svelte" target="_blank">Svelte</a>, <a href="https://github.com/gardenjs/render-plugin-vue" target="_blank">Vue</a> and <a href="https://github.com/gardenjs/render-plugin-react" target="_blank">React</a> (HTML snippets are already supported by Gardenjs.).
 These plugins are installed as NPM modules, e.g.:

 ```console
 npm i @gardenjs/render-plugin-svelte